Joseabcd/AdventOfCode2020/README.md

 # AdventOfCode2020

 ### What?
-My solutions to the coding challenges from the 2020 version of The Advent of Code (found here https://adventofcode.com/2020), programmed using Wolfram Language (aka Mathematica).
+My solutions to the coding challenges from the 2020 edition of Advent of Code (found here https://adventofcode.com/2020), programmed using Wolfram Language (aka Mathematica).

 ### How?